anoma/nspec/docs/anomian.juvix.md

 As in the Little Typer book, we explore some aspects of the Anoma model through a dialogue that presents the notions considered in the specification.
-There are two participants in this dialogue: the student, *Jordan*, and Anomian, the modeler.
+There are two participants in this dialogue: the student, *Jordan*, and Anomian, the modeller.
 When Anomian speaks, it is in the form of a quote.
-Otherwise, it Jordan speaks.
+Otherwise, Jordan speaks.

 > Me, Anomian.